chmodsss/interviews-study/interview-guide.md

 #### Exposure to voice bots
 1. Have you ever worked with bots in software engineering?
 2. What characteristics did you like/hate about the bots that you so far encountered?

+#### Opinions and expectations
 3. You have seen a presentation on use of voice bots.
 What do you think of such a voice-bot that assists you in workplace?

-#### Opinions and expectations
 4. Given that the voice-bot will execute actions as per your commands.
 In what applications, would you like to use such a bot?
-5. What are the features that you would expect from such a voice-assistant?
+5. What are the features that you would expect from such a voice-bot?
 6. Let's take the autonomous nature of the bot.
 On a scale of 1-5, 5 being fully autonomous and 1 being exactly using the pre-defined keywords that we have hard-coded.
 What level would you expect the bot to function.?
 It is crucial to remember that, the more the level of autonomy the decisions made by the bots will become less transparent.
 The lower the level of autonomy, the decisions are more predictable.
 <ul>
 <li> 1 - Zero autonomy, Highly transparent;